National Indigenous Fashion AwardsPeggy Griffiths wins the Cultural Adornment and Wearable Art Category

 An important mentor for younger artists, Griffiths’ cultural leadership and knowledge sharing is exemplified through her fundamental involvement in Waringarri Arts’ textiles and couture fashion projects.
 As the leading artist in these workshops, Griffiths encouraging younger artists to become involved in order to gain valuable skills, cultural knowledge and confidence to follow in her footsteps.

-The Legacy Dress which Griffiths' designed while colloborating with Indigenous designer Grace-Lillian Lee, includes layers of fabric hand-block printed by each of her granddaughters.
+The Legacy Dress which Griffiths' designed while collaborating with Indigenous designer Grace-Lillian Lee, includes layers of fabric hand-block printed by each of her granddaughters.
 Each layer represents a form of bush tucker the young textile artists created through motifs handed down to them by Peggy.
 This handing down of design and bush tucker knowledge is celebrated with the creation of this beautful and culturally imbued gown.

 "I'm very proud of my granddaughters in what they have created and what they are learning.
 I would like to see more younger people willing to try to open themselves up to gain knowledge."